Golden Globes: 10 things to know, from Chadwick Boseman’s posthumous award to the Rudy Giuliani jokes

 The Globes weren’t as boozy and rambunctious as they usually are, due to the award recipients and nominees Zooming in, but chaos reigned as production issues made the show as awkward as a work meeting.
-Tina Fey and Amy Poehler did their best to keep things interesting — while hosting from opposite coasts! — looping in pals from “Saturday Night Live” for in-person frivolity and less successful bits featuring first responders.
+Tina Fey and Amy Poehler did their best to keep things interesting — while hosting from opposite coasts! — looping in pals from “Saturday Night Live” for in-person frivolity and less-successful bits featuring first responders.

 Here are 10 things you might’ve missed from the telecast.